Principle 1: Establish a strategy and business model which promote long-term value for shareholders

 Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

 As stated above Board composition is regularly reviewed to consider the balance of skills, personal qualities and diversity.
-Penny McCormick and Maddy Kennedy serve on the Board, and the Board is mindful of the issue of gender balance on the Board.
+Penny McCormick and Lesley Innes serve on the Board, and the Board is mindful of the issue of gender balance on the Board.
 However appointments are made based on the level of required skills, knowledge and experience brought to the Board as a whole.
-The Chairman intends to increase the diversity of the Board in the future.
+The Chairman reviews the diversity of the Board on an ongoing basis.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement